Abalagu/BPlusTree/implementation_notes.md

 Strategy: suppose the number of remaining keys are n.
 If order <= n < 2*order, then

+A node split can only happen when it overflows.
+If it tries to split when it is exactly full, then the resulting two node will not have sufficient keys to conform to the minimal key constraint.

+When taking order as an odd number, the ceiling and flooring operators can be removed from the constraint.

+## Biasing of a b plus tree
+Left biasing: when the node overflows after an insertion, it splits to two nodes, such that left has more keys than the right.
+Right biasing: when splitting, right has more keys than the left.
+When making a sparse tree, the left is as sparse as possible, which is right biased; when making a dense tree, the left is as full as possible, which is left biased.

 ## Sparse B Plus Tree